Tell us a bit more about yourself outside of your celebrant work.

 Have your ideas ready for your planning meeting, or you may end up with your celebrant sleeping on your couch and completing the meeting over breakfast!

-Make the most of the opportunity:you are getting the opportunity to create a ceromony that is uniquely yours -happy or sad – and your celebrant is there to help you every step of the way.
+Make the most of the opportunity: you are getting the chance to create a ceromony that is uniquely yours -happy or sad – and your celebrant is there to help you every step of the way.